-1 Module name 45375 Polymer Science and Processing Polymer science and processing 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 45375 Polymer Science and Processing Polymer science and processing 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -

-4 Module coordinator Prof. Dr. Nicolas Vogel Contents Introduction to polymer science with a broad focus on: Synthesis, characterization and processing of polymeric materials; Structure-property relationships at the molecular level, in the liquid and melt state and in the solid. • Introduction to macromolecules: definition of terms, special features of polymers, polymerization reactions, polymer architectures, Classifications of polymeric materials 5 Polymer synthesis: chain and step growth, living Polymerizations, catalytic polymerizations, copolymerizations Characterizations: determination of molecular weights Properties of polymers in the liquid state: thermodynamics of polymer solutions, conformations Properties of polymers in the solid state: phase transitions, amorphous materials, semi-crystalline materials, elastomers Processing of polymers: extrusions, injection molding processes, Additive manufacturing, fiber and film manufacturing Special polymers and applications of polymeric materials 6 Learning objectives and skills The students learn basic structure-property relationships of macromolecules and polymeric materials are able to derive macroscopic material properties from molecular structures develop the conceptual ability to adapt macroscopic properties by changing the molecular structure learn basic skills in the synthesis, characterization and processing of polymer materials have the ability to select an appropriate polymeric material for a given application get an insight into current research activities in the field of polymer science 7 Prerequisites None 8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Oral (30 minutes) 11 Grading procedure Oral (100%) 12 Module frequency only in summer semester
+4 Module coordinator Prof. Dr. Nicolas Vogel 5 Contents Introduction to polymer science with a broad focus on: Synthesis, characterization and processing of polymeric materials; Structure-property relationships at the molecular level, in the liquid and melt state and in the solid. • Introduction to macromolecules: definition of terms, special features of polymers, polymerization reactions, polymer architectures, Classifications of polymeric materials • Polymer synthesis: chain and step growth, living Polymerizations, catalytic polymerizations, copolymerizations • Characterizations: determination of molecular weights • Properties of polymers in the liquid state: thermodynamics of polymer solutions, conformations • Properties of polymers in the solid state: phase transitions, amorphous materials, semi-crystalline materials, elastomers • Processing of polymers: extrusions, injection molding processes, Additive manufacturing, fiber and film manufacturing • Special polymers and applications of polymeric materials 6 Learning objectives and skills The students I learn basic structure-property relationships of macromolecules and polymeric materials are able to derive macroscopic material properties from molecular structures develop the conceptual ability to adapt macroscopic properties by changing the molecular structure learn basic skills in the synthesis, characterization and processing of polymer materials have the ability to select an appropriate polymeric material for a given application get an insight into current research activities in the field of polymer science 7 Prerequisites None 8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Oral (30 minutes) 11 Grading procedure Oral (100%)

+12 Module frequency Only in summer semester

-13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Koltzenburg, Maskos, Nuyken, Polymere, Springer Spektrum 2014 R. J. Young, P. A. Lovell, Introduction to Polymers, 3rd Edition.
+13 Workload in clock hours Contact hours: 45 h Independent study: 105 h

+14 Module duration 1 semester

+15 Teaching and examination language english

+16 Bibliography Koltzenburg, Maskos, Nuyken, Polymere, Springer Spektrum 2014 R. J. Young, P. A. Lovell, Introduction to Polymers, 3rd Edition.
 CRC Press 2011